 To transfer a Twitter account you just need to change the password on the account to a temporary password and share it with the new owner.
 If the email address on the account is a personal one rather than one associated with the property (which you are handing over) you will need to change that too.

-Transfer Google Analytics and Webmaster Tools data
+Transfer Google Analytics and Search Console data

-This is not essential, but having previous data from Google Analytics and Google Webmaster Tools will allow the new owner to assess the website's performance up until now.
+This is not essential, but having previous data from Google Analytics and Google Search Console will allow the new owner to assess the website's performance up until now.
 To transfer this data the new owner will need to have a Google account and you will need to make the new owner an administrator on these accounts.
 Once the new owner has become an administrator they can stop sharing the data with you.